-E. Implementation details
+5.5 Implementation details

-We employ the M-SENA framework [61] for MSA model evaluation, implementing all models in PyTorch [68] and conducting all experiments on a single NVIDIA RTX 3090.
-We use the Adam [69] optimizer with early stopping and set hyperparameters per M-SENA's guidelines4.
+We employ the M-SENA framework [54] for MSA model evaluation, implementing all models in PyTorch [61] and conducting all experiments on a single NVIDIA RTX 3090.
+We use the Adam [62] optimizer with early stopping and set hyperparameters per M-SENA's guidelines3.
 Results for MuIT, MISA and Self-MM are reproduced from open-source implementations for fair comparison.
-Results for ALMT are based on (unofficial) open-source implementation5.

 Mixing is integrated before the late fusion stage in training and excluded during inference.
 For Self-MM model, following official recommendations [11], we initiate mixing only after the first two epochs for SIMS and MOSEI, and after one epoch for MOSI.
-Metrics are averaged over at least five independent runs, while robustness assessments use 15 runs, following [61], [70].
+Metrics are averaged over at least five independent runs, while robustness assessments use 15 runs, following [54], [63].

-For \mathcal{P} owMix, we sample the masking probability as $\mathbf{P} \sim U(2,4)$ and the interpolation hyperparameter as $\alpha \sim U(0.5,2.0)$.
-For MultiMix, we use the default hyperparameters from [26], while Manifold MixUp performs best with $\alpha=1.0$.
+For \mathcal{P} owMix, we sample the masking probability as $\mathbf{P} \sim U(2, 4)$ and the interpolation hyperparameter as $\alpha \sim U(0.5, 2.0)$.
+For MultiMix, we use the default hyperparameters from [25], while Manifold MixUp performs best with $\alpha = 1.0$.
 When tuning hyperparameters such as the probability p{mix} of applying the mixing algorithm, as well as the number n_O of generated mixed examples for MultiMix and \mathcal{P} owMix, we employ the following strategy.
 Initially, n_O is set to 256, and p{mix} is optimized.
 Subsequently, n_O is optimized based on the optimal p{mix} value.
 The process may be repeated if the results are not satisfying.
 For Manifold MixUp, because of the small batch size, we process batches twice the baseline size, split each batch in half and perform mixing between the two halves.

-VI.
-EXPERIMENTAL RESULTS
+6 EXPERIMENTAL RESULTS

-We evaluate \mathcal{P} owMix against competitors over a diverse set of multimodal networks across different MSA benchmark datasets.
+We evaluate PowMix against competitors over a diverse set of multimodal networks across different MSA benchmark datasets.
 All latent feature regularizers are applied before the late fusion part of each architecture.

-A. Comparison with the state of the art
+6.1 Comparison with the state of the art

-To ensure a fair comparison between different mixing methods and consistency across all evaluation metrics, we reproduce MulT, MISA, Self-MM and ALMT baseline models.
-Additionally, we present results from established frameworks, which are generally comparable with our reproduced results.
+To ensure a fair comparison between different mixing methods and consistency across all evaluation metrics, we reproduce MulT, MISA and Self-MM baseline models.
+Additionally, we present results from established frameworks, which

+3. https://github.com/thuiar/MMSA/blob/master/src/MMSA/ config/config_regression.json are generally comparable with our reproduced results.
 We primarily compare our results to the reproduced ones.

-Table II evaluates \mathcal{P} owMix against the state of the art.
+Table 2 evaluates \mathcal{P} owMix against the state of the art.
 These results clearly show that integrating \mathcal{P} owMix leads to consistent performance improvements across all metrics and datasets over the reproduced baseline models.
 This result clearly illustrates the width of applicability and consistency of the proposed method across various architectures, fusion schemes and learning recipes.
-Notably, in the vast majority of the examined metrics (72%), Manifold MixUp and MultiMix fail to improve or even harm performance compared to the baseline.
+Notably, in the vast majority of the examined metrics (72%), Manifold MixUp and Multi-Mix fail to improve or even harm performance compared to the baseline.
 By contrast, all models are benefited by multimodal regularization across all setups.
 Next, we take a closer look at individual datasets.

-MOSI: By using $\mathcal{P}owMix$, Self-MM outperforms all examined models, both reproduced and original.
+MOSI: By using \mathcal{P} owMix, Self-MM outperforms all examined models, both reproduced and original.
 For MulT, improves by 0.75 Acc-2 and 0.023 MAE.

 MOSEI: By using PowMix, MISA improves by 0.95 Acc-5 and 1.04 Acc-7.
 Self-MM improves by 0.86 for binary metrics, outperforming its original results by 1.0 on average and even outperforming MISA, which has better baseline performance on these metrics.
-Moreover, ALMT achieves the best performance in binary metrics, i.e., Acc-2 and F1.